franthormel/learn/language/java/LANGUAGE.md

-# Java - Language
+# Java - Learning the Java Language

-This guide is taken from the [The Java™ Tutorials ](https://docs.oracle.com/javase/tutorial/java/)
+This guide is taken from the [The Java™ Tutorials: Learning the Java Language](https://docs.oracle.com/javase/tutorial/java/)

 ### 1. Class